texfaq/texfaq.github.io/FAQ-labelcount.md

-The package also provides a command `\getrefnumber{label-name}` that may be used where a 'number' value is needed.
+The package also provides a command `\getrefnumber{label-name}` that may be used where a ''number'' value is needed.
 For example:
 ```latex
 ... \footnote{foo bar ...\label{foofoot}}
 ...